Agra Travel Guide

 Taj Mahal, Agra © Judith Duk

 For many, Agra represents the best and worst of India.
-The city is a daunting sensory experience for even the most hardened traveller: the streets are foul, the air polluted and, particularly in the alleyways around the Taj Mahal, you will come across the most persistent touts and rip-off merchants in the East.
+The city is a daunting sensory experience for even the most hardened traveller: many of the streets are foul, the air polluted and, particularly in the alleyways around the Taj Mahal, visitors are plagued by notoriously persistent touts and rip-off merchants.
 Despite all this, Agra's magnificent sights make the adventure more than worthwhile.

 Agra, along with Delhi and Jaipur, forms the 'Golden Triangle' - India's most popular tourist route.
 Situated just 125 miles (200km) south of Delhi, it makes an easy day-trip by train.
 However, it is worth spending at least a night in the city just to truly appreciate the wondrous Taj Mahal and its many moods: to stand in awe and watch it change from rose-pink in the morning, to brilliant-white at noon, to eggshell-blue at dusk.